CSCfi/csc-user-guide/docs/apps/grass.md

 ## Installation

-GRASS was installed on Puhti together with QGIS with Singularity using the [Docker image provided by QGIS on Dockerhub](https://hub.docker.com/r/qgis/qgis).
-The container was then wrapped with [Tykky](../computing/containers/tykky.md).
+GRASS was installed to Puhti and LUMI as part of [QGIS installation](qgis.md#installation).

 ## References